-Steep-and-deep diehards with a soft-spot for narrow chutes and cliff-hopping terrain may opt for Peak 6, site of the annual freestyle skiing GoPro Big Mountain Challenge.
+Steep-and-deep diehards with a soft spot for narrow chutes and cliff-hopping terrain may opt for Peak 6, site of the annual freestyle skiing GoPro Big Mountain Challenge.
 For safety, be sure to always check the latest advisories and reserve ski days before hitting the slopes.
-And good news for Epic passholders: Breck is part of the Vail Resorts family of pass-accessed mountains.
+And good news for Epic passholders: Breck is part of the Vail Resorts family of pass-accessible mountains.

 Beyond the slopes, Breckenridge has fat-tire biking, Nordic, and sledding fun galore.
 For those hankering for chef-prepared eats, the quaint town has plenty of restaurants with curbside options.
 While safety protocols have put the brakes on some of the town’s indoor offerings this winter, BreckCreate still has al fresco happenings for art enthusiasts as well.